 Oh, one final word.
 If you are truly in need of some relief and don’t want to deal with any of the suggestions above you can always buy CBD-rich hemp flower or buy CBD oil online.
 It doesn’t contain THC but it could tide you over until this fall when dispensaries open in Missouri.

 For potential patients we make it easy to connect with a recommending doctor online to get your Missouri medical marijuana card.
 You will also receive updates & news related to marijuana in general.

 If you are interested simply fill out the MMJ patient registration form and press submit.
 Legal Residents Only

-For Missouri residents, if your ready, we make it easy to connect with a certified doctor online to get or renew your Missouri Medical Marijuana Card.
+For Missouri residents, we make it easy to connect with a certified recommending doctor to get or renew your Medical Marijuana Card.